-- Foreside Fund Services, LLC (the "Distributor") acts as the principal underwriter of the Fund's Shares on a best-efforts basis.
+(1) Foreside Fund Services, LLC (the "Distributor") acts as the principal underwriter of the Fund's Shares on a best-efforts basis.
 The Shares are being offered through the Distributor and may also be offered through other brokers or dealers that have entered into selling agreements with the Distributor.
 The Investment Manager, Distributor and/or their affiliates may make payments to selected affiliated or unaffiliated third parties (including the parties who have entered into selling agreements with the Distributor) from time to time in connection with the distribution of Shares and/or the servicing of Shareholders and/or the Fund.
 These payments will be made out of the Investment Manager's and/or affiliates' own assets, as applicable, and will not represent an additional charge to the Fund.
 The amount of such payments may be significant in amount and the prospect of receiving any such payments may provide such third parties or their employees with an incentive to favor sales of Shares of the Fund over other investment options.
 See "DISTRIBUTOR."
 The minimum initial investment in Institutional Class Shares is \$1,000,000 and the minimum initial investment in Founder Class Shares is \$25,000,000, subject to certain exceptions.
 However, the Fund, under policies approved by the Fund's Board of Trustees, may accept investments below these minimums.
-See "FUND SUMMARY The Offering." - (2) The Fund's offering expenses are described under "FUND FEES AND EXPENSES" below.
+Founder Class Shares are closed to new investors, with the exception of new accounts and programs of financial intermediaries that qualified for investment in Founder Class Shares prior to December 31, 2023.
+See "FUND SUMMARY - The Offering."

 The Fund's primary investment objective is to provide a high level of current income, with capital appreciation as a secondary objective.
 The Fund seeks to achieve its investment objectives by investing under normal circumstances at least 80% of its net assets, plus any borrowings for investment purposes, either directly or indirectly, in a range of private credit securities and other private credit-related investments.
 The Fund may change this 80% policy without shareholder approval upon at least 60 days' prior written notice to shareholders.
-The Fund operates as a "fund of funds" whereby the Fund allocates its assets primarily among a range of investment vehicles that invest in private or public credit securities and other credit-related instruments ("Underlying Funds") managed by a select group of experienced institutional managers ("Underlying Managers") identified by the Investment Manager for their expertise in implementing various credit strategies.
-The Fund may also invest directly in private loans and private credit securities ("Direct Investments") that are typically originated, serviced, and/or underwritten by Underlying Managers.
+The Fund uses a "multi-manager" strategy whereby the Fund allocates its assets primarily among a range of investment vehicles that invest in private or public credit securities and other credit-related instruments ("Underlying Funds") managed by a select group of experienced institutional managers ("Underlying Managers") identified by the Investment Manager for their expertise in implementing various credit strategies.
+The Fund may also invest directly in private loans and private credit securities ("Direct Investments").

 The Fund's investment program is speculative and entails substantial risks.
 There can be no assurance that the Fund's investment objectives will be achieved or that its investment program will be successful.
 Investors should consider the Fund as a supplement to an overall investment program and should invest only if they are willing to undertake the risks involved.
-Investors could lose some or all of their investment (see "PRINCIPAL RISK FACTORS" BEGINNING ON PAGE 14).
+Investors could lose some or all of their investment (see "PRINCIPAL RISK FACTORS" BEGINNING ON PAGE 16).